ubcctf/ubcctf.github.io/_posts/2020-12-22-tmctf-2020-finals-wildcard2.md

 And boom, flag!
 `TMCTF{16d1eb767f}`

-Yara ends up being used as a simple string lookup tool in alot of CTF challenges, but this one was definitely a lot more complicated and fun to figure out.
-A cool challenge to be sure and one that shows off more of what yara can do.
+Yara ends up being used as a simple string/hex search tool in the rare CTF challenge where it appears, but this one was definitely a lot more complicated and fun to figure out.
+A cool challenge for sure and one that shows off more of what yara can do.